Explanations of items in the income statement

 2024

-The item “Value adjustment of tax loss carryforwards capitalized in previous years” refers to deferred tax assets formed in previous years for loss carryforwards of the 1&1 Versatel Group.
+The item “Value adjustment of tax loss carryforwards capitalized in previous years” in 2024 refers to deferred tax assets formed in previous years for loss carryforwards of the 1&1 Versatel Group.
 These loss carryforwards were fixed in the fiscal year 2024 due to the group joining the UI income tax group with a corresponding reversal of the deferred tax assets.

 The anticipated tax rate corresponds to the tax rate of the parent company, United Internet AG.